JieGroup/GenAI/docs/source/alignment/index.md

 The above establishes a one-to-one correspondence between the quantities $\bm c$ and $\bm \lambda$.

 How to interpret the $\bm \lambda$?
-From a decision-theoretic view, the decision of $\lambda$ is based on trading off the utility term $\bm \lambda^T \bm c$ and the "risk" term $-\log Z(\bm \lambda)$.
+From a decision-theoretic view, the decision of $\bm \lambda$ is based on trading off the utility term $\bm \lambda^T \bm c$ and the ''risk'' term $-\log Z(\bm \lambda)$.
 The latter term can be seen as a form of risk aversion, because maximizing it would penalize decisions that place a disproportionate weight on less likely, albeit highly desirable, outcomes.

 Practically, the expectation $\mathbb{E}_{x \sim \mathcal{D, y \sim p_0(\cdot \mid x)}}$ can be easily approximated using a sample average from a dataset generated under $p_0$, allowing the dual problem to be numerically solved.
 This provides easy computational benefits.